fresearchgroup/Modifications-to-edX-Platform/README.md

 Change the **dump\_path**, **update\_path**, **log\_path** in **rcms.cfg** to **rcms** folder in your edX Installation directory.
 See the **rcms.cfg** file for more information.

+### edX to moodle Synchronisation

+These scripts help you to transfer course content from edX to moodle.